 Week 7 (October 27) Reading Week.
 Assignment: Refresh yourself by applying what you have learned to your personal study of a rich portion of God's word as found in the NT.
-All I want in return is a one-page report on a) how you were enriched in your study, and b) what examples of Greek language and language aids you used and how they helped you understand the text better
+All I want in return is a two- to three-page report on a) how you were enriched in your study, and b) what examples of Greek language and language aids you used and how they helped you understand the text better.
+(Mounce has provided many examples.)